8.7

 To add more precision to these 3D visualizations, Houzz Pro partners with industry leaders like Sherwin-Williams and Kohler, providing exact product details and measurements for items the client selects.
 Even if a brand isn’t partnered, contractors can easily pull product pricing data from suppliers’ websites or their own price books, speeding up the quoting and design process.

-The 3D visualizations and even the 2D floor plans allow homeowners to better understand what the work will look like when completed.
+Houzz Pro’s Essentials plan for designers starts at $149/month, including the 3D planner tool.
 With competing bids forcing prices to the ground, having a tool like Houzz Pro allows you to build trust with homeowners, decrease the time it takes to quote projects, and leverage new technology to win more jobs.

 Houzz Pro